tlswg/tls13-spec/draft-ietf-tls-tls13.md

 client_shares
 : A list of offered KeyShareEntry values in descending order of client preference.
-  Servers MUST NOT negotiate any connection if this vector is empty and instead MUST respond with a HelloRetryRequest (see {{hello-retry-request}}).
+  This vector MAY be empty if the client is requesting a HelloRetryRequest.
+  The ordering of values here SHOULD match that of the ordering of offered support in the "supported_groups" extension.

 server_share
 : A single KeyShareEntry value for the negotiated cipher suite.
-Servers MUST NOT send a KeyShareEntry value for a group not offered by the client.
 {:br }

 Servers offer exactly one KeyShareEntry value, which corresponds to the